openshift-labs/learn-katacoda/middleware/serverless/03-traffic-distribution.md

 The following service deployments will show how to use an arbitrary revision names for the services.
 The service are exactly same greeter service except that their Revision name is specified using the service revision template spec.

-First, deploy the greeter service revision v1 `oc apply -n knativetutorial -f basics/greeter-v1-service.yaml`{{execute}}
+First, deploy the greeter service revision v1 `oc apply -n serverless-tutorial -f basics/greeter-v1-service.yaml`{{execute}}

 Open the greeter service revision v1 that you just deployed.
-Be sure to see the `spec.template.metadata.name` **/root/projects/knative-tutorial/basics/greeter-v1-service.yaml** `/root/projects/knative-tutorial/basics/greeter-v1-service.yaml`{{open}}
+Be sure to see the `spec.template.metadata.name` **/root/serverless/basics/greeter-v1-service.yaml** `/root/serverless/basics/greeter-v1-service.yaml`{{open}}

-Next, deploy the greeter service revision v2 `oc apply -n knativetutorial -f basics/greeter-v2-service.yaml`{{execute}}
+Next, deploy the greeter service revision v2 `oc apply -n serverless-tutorial -f basics/greeter-v2-service.yaml`{{execute}}

-You can open the greeter service revision v2 and compare with v1 if you would like **/root/projects/knative-tutorial/basics/greeter-v2-service.yaml** `/root/projects/knative-tutorial/basics/greeter-v2-service.yaml`{{open}}
+You can open the greeter service revision v2 and compare with v1 if you would like **/root/serverless/basics/greeter-v2-service.yaml** `/root/serverless/basics/greeter-v2-service.yaml`{{open}}

-Before continuing, double check that two revisions of the greeter service are configured by executing `oc --namespace knativetutorial get rev --selector=serving.knative.dev/service=greeter --sort-by="{.metadata.creationTimestamp}"`{{execute}}
+Before continuing, double check that two revisions of the greeter service are configured by executing `oc --namespace serverless-tutorial get rev --selector=serving.knative.dev/service=greeter --sort-by="{.metadata.creationTimestamp}"`{{execute}}

 *TIP: add `-oyaml` to the commands above to see more detail*